cksystemsteaching/selfie/manuscript/semantics.md

 ./selfie: stores: 6321,498(7.88%)@0x2390,248(3.92%)@0x23F0,125(1.97%)@0x3D34
 ```

-After loading `selfie.m` the `-m 1` option directs mipster to *emulate* a computer with 1MB of memory for executing `selfie.m`.
+After loading `selfie.m` the `-m 1` option directs mipster to *emulate* a computer with 1 megabyte of memory (abbreviated 1MB, explained below) for executing `selfie.m`.
 Since `selfie.m` is invoked without any options, which could appear after the `-m 1` option, it responds, just like `selfie` without options before, with its usage pattern and then terminates.
 After that mipster terminates and outputs a summary of its builtin performance profiler.

 [Profiling](https://en.wikipedia.org/wiki/Profiling_(computer_programming) "Profiling")
 : A form of dynamic program analysis that measures, for example, the space (memory) or time complexity of a program, the usage of particular instructions, or the frequency and duration of function calls.
 Most commonly, profiling information serves to aid program optimization.